 PhD-Programme: FAQ

 Online submission: Only complete applications submitted through our online application portal will be accepted and processed.
-It is possible to access your individual application form to add or change information until you submit your details in the final step of the application process.
-Please note that it is not possible to change your details once you have submitted them.
+You can access your individual application form at any time to add or change information until you submit your details in the final step of the application process.
+Please note that you will not be able to change your details once they have been submitted.
 The completed form will not be returned to you, so please take screenshots for your own records before submitting.
 Make sure that your email address and the contact details of your referees are correct.

 Academic details and degrees: In the 'Academic Details' section of the application form, you must list all your previous and current degrees, e.g. BSc and MSc degrees.
 If you have a combined degree, e.g. a diploma or an integrated BSc/MSc degree, you may also indicate this.

 Host laboratories: Carefully consider the available host laboratories.
 In the 'Host Groups' section of the application form, you must indicate three host groups of interest to you (not in order of preference).
 Your online application will be evaluated by these groups, among others.
-Students doing their Master's thesis or internship in one of the selected host groups should be open to doing a PhD in all three groups indicated and should not be biased towards the laboratory of their Master's thesis/internship.
+Students conducting their Master's thesis or internship in one of the selected host groups should be open to pursuing a PhD with any of the indicated groups and should not be biased towards the laboratory of their Master's thesis/internship.

 During the recruitment week, all invited candidates will visit the three selected laboratories and up to two other laboratories.
-This will allow all candidates to make an informed decision about their preferred group for their PhD.
+This will allow all candidates to make an informed decision about their preferred PhD group.

-Documents: Start compiling your documents (CV, transcripts, certificates etc.) and contact potential referees early.
-Allow sufficient time for your 2 referees to write their letters of recommendation.
+Documents: Start compiling your documents (CV, transcripts, certificates, statements and proposal etc.) and contact potential referees well in advance.
+Allow sufficient time for your two referees to write their letters of recommendation.

-Referees: Once you have specified your referees in the relevant section, your referees will automatically receive an email linking them to the recommendation form.
+Referees: Once you have specified your referees in the relevant section, they will automatically receive an email with a link to the recommendation form.
 You can view the status of your referees' submissions in your application profile.
-It is your responsibility to contact your referees and ensure that they submit the form by the specified deadline (referee deadline = one week after the application deadline).
+It is your responsibility to contact your referees and ensure that they submit the form by the specified rferee deadline, which is one week after the application deadline.
 References received after this date will not be considered.
-It is not possible for applicants to submit letters of recommendation on behalf of referees.
+Applicants cannot submit letters of recommendation on behalf of referees.

-In general, you must have a Master's degree or equivalent (MD, Diploma, ...) in fields such as biology, biochemistry, biophysics, bioinformatics, bioengineering, pharmacology, neuroscience, medical biology or a related field.
+In general, you must have a Master's degree or equivalent (MD, Diploma, ...) in fields of the life and natural sciences such as biology, biochemistry, biophysics, bioinformatics, bioengineering, pharmacology, neuroscience, medical biology or a related field.
 In addition, you must have gained sufficient research experience during your studies.
 Individual applications will be considered on a case-by-case basis.

 Your application will be accepted even if your Master's degree has not been awarded at the time of application.
 However, it must be awarded before your individual start date of your PhD project between July and October.
 For the application procedure it is sufficient to upload your available (provisional) diplomas and/or marksheets and your current transcripts.
 If you receive the degree after submitting the application form, please send it to cga-coordination[at]uni-koeln.de.